Up to 6 months to pay for your Coxswain course

 This is all covered in the documentation on their website (look for Coxswain Grade 2) if you want more details, or you can ask us to forward to you the documents.
 Some are linked to below.
 If you enrol in the course, they will all, also be included in the Correspondence Pack that you receive when you book.

-External Commercial Vessel hire if needed (vessel hire costs $600 per day, however our students pay $250 each maximum for the day.
 If you want to be trained and assessed on your own vessel, it must be legal Commercially registered.
-We can come to you – anywhere in Australia (you just organise and pay for travel and accommodation costs).
+We can come to you – anywhere in Australia (you just organize and pay for travel and accommodation costs).
 GST is included if the cost does not say ‘plus GST’.

 RTO Code: 51850